Name: Elsie

 was 2 years old and Geraldine was a baby, the family was going down the road in

-up the road.
-One was black with a
+the road.
+One was black with a very

-was OK but plenty scared, and dad had a broken collar bone.
-Believe me, the folks were worried
+plenty scared, and dad had a broken collar bone.
+Believe me, the folks were worried until the

 Geraldine's